hyperledger/fabric-sdk-go/README.md

 ## Contributing to the Go SDK

-If you want to contribute to the Go SDK, please run the test suite and submit patches to the Gerrit git repostory for review.
+If you want to contribute to the Go SDK, please run the test suite and submit patches for review.
 For general guidelines, please refer to the Fabric project's [contribution page](http://hyperledger-fabric.readthedocs.io/en/latest/CONTRIBUTING.html).

 You need: